grug-lang/grug-for-python/README.md

 ## Running the tests

+You will need to clone the [grug-tests](https://github.com/grug-lang/grug-tests) repository *next* to this repository, and then run `git checkout development` in it, followed by `./tests.sh`.

-You can run the tests with this command:
+In this grug-for-python repository, you can then run all tests using this command:

 ```sh
 pytest --grug-tests-path=../grug-tests -s